rgilks/comprehendo/README.md

 2.  **Create a Fly App:**

     ```bash
-    # Choose a unique name for your app (e.g., my-comprehend-app)
+    # Choose a unique name for your app (e.g., my-comprehendo-app)
     fly apps create <your-app-name>
     ```